 In Conclusion

-Because we know the importance of testing, we made it easy.
-The nandbox native no-code app builder allows you to test your Android app by generating an APK and installing it on a real device, and uploading the iOS version on TestFlight.
+Because we knew the importance of testing, we made it easy.
+The nandbox native no-code app builder allows you to test your Android app by generating an APK, installing it on a real device, and uploading the iOS version on TestFlight.
 Give it a shot!